TorahBibleCodes/TorahBibleCodes_Sphinx/docs/source/usage.rst

 After choosing the text(s) to be searched, a Python dictionary ``D`` (with no spaces) and ``DS`` (with spaces) are created to contain each verse - accessible by 3-digit Tuple Key.

-The ``DS`` Dictionary Object may be useful for the interactive user-developer to access the specific verses with the words readable with spaces; The ``D`` Dictionary Object will be more useful to a computer.
+The ``DS`` Dictionary Object may be useful for the interactive user-developer to access the specific verses with the words readable with spaces; The ``D`` Dictionary Object will be more useful to a computer - but these two Python Dictionary Objects contain the same text(s).

 Each verse (and letter) of the thirty-nine (39) books of the Hebrew Bible is accessible via the Python dictionaries ``D`` and ``DS`` with a unique 3-digit Tuple Key as per following examples: